shahjacobb/Market-Observability-Platform/README.md

 # Market Data API Observability Platform

-An observability platform that analyzes real-time performance metrics and traces of YFinance API requests.
-Built with OpenTelemetry for monitoring, Prometheus for data collection, and Grafana for the UI visualization layer.
-Being containerized with Docker for deployment.
+An observability platform ㅁthat analyzes real-time performance metrics and traces of YFinance API requests.
+Built with OpenTelemetry for monitoring, Prometheus for data collection, and Grafana for the UI visualization layer - uses [Docker-compose](https://docs.docker.com/compose/) to run each service in a Docker container.

 ## Features
 - Get real-time stock data with YFinance